kragen/dercuano/markdown/rsync-message-base.md

 counterclockwise around the loop 10 times; each node will receive the message (and every other message) 20 times.

 But the number can be exponentially large.
-Consider the "diamond graph" A -- B -- C -- A; B -- D -- A.  Every time a message reaches B or A, two copies of it will be made; for a copy arriving at B from D, for instance, copies will be sent to C and A, and A will then send copies to C and D.  So a message with a TTL of 5 sent from A will go
+Consider the “diamond graph” A -- B -- C -- A; B -- D -- A.  Every time a message reaches B or A, two copies of it will be made; for a copy arriving at B from D, for instance, copies will be sent to C and A, and A will then send copies to C and D.  So a message with a TTL of 5 sent from A will go